kawalpreet-kour/MY-DOC/Generic CI operation/Licence Scanning/README.md

 ## FAQs

-1. **How do I integrate license scanning into my CI pipeline?**
+1. **How do I run license and dependency scanning manually?**
-   Use tools like Snyk or FOSSA in your build pipeline (e.g., Jenkins, GitHub Actions) to automatically scan dependencies during builds.
+   Clone the project, install dependencies, and run Snyk CLI.

-2. **What happens if a restricted license is detected?**
+2. **What if a restricted license or vulnerability is found?**
-   The scanning tool can fail the build, generate an alert, or provide a report so the team can take corrective action before deployment.
+   Check the report and fix issues manually before deployment.

-3. **Can license scanning detect security vulnerabilities too?**
+3. **Can I detect security vulnerabilities too?**
-   Some tools like Snyk and WhiteSource can scan both for license compliance and known security vulnerabilities in dependencies.
+   Yes, Snyk CLI scans both licenses and known vulnerabilities manually.

 ---
 ## Contact Information